How to annotate PDFs: A step-by-step guide for editors

 When you're finished, just save the file and send it to the production artist.
 They will do the rest.

-Do I need Acrobat?
+Do I need Acrobat on my system?

 What if I have another program to annotate PDFs?